 2. What is the age of your existing water service line?

 One of the ways to know how old your water service line is, is by knowing how old your property is.
 A 2nd reliable way to find out the age of your line is by requesting DEP tap records.
 NYC DEP water records will indicate the age, size, and location of your line.
 The DEP records will also indicate the size of your tap connection to the city water main.
+Lastly, DEP records frequently indicate if the line was ever repaired or replaced in the past.

 3. Always compare Repair vs. Replacement cost